StephaneWamba/Resume-Screening/README.md

 2. **Feature Engineering**: Extracting meaningful features using NLP techniques and one-hot encoding.
 3. **Model Training and Evaluation**: Logistic Regression model trained and evaluated with cross-validation.
 4. **Web Application Development**: Streamlit app for real-time resume classification.

-## Deployment

-The web application is deployed on Heroku, making the tool accessible for real-time use.
-Users can upload resumes in PDF format, which are then processed and classified by the system.

 ## Getting Started